 It’s important to stay on top of the levels in your car and check them regularly.
 These include the oil in your engine, windscreen wash, coolant and brake & power steering fluid.
-These can all be checked prior to your inspection and topped up to the required level if necessary.
+These can all be checked prior to your inspection and topped up to the required level.

-Having an adequate amount of fuel in your vehicle at the time means that we can effectively analyse the emission levels your car produces, just one of the components checked.
+Having an adequate amount of fuel in your vehicle means we can analyse the emission levels your car produces.

 Failing an MOT Test